-- To ensure the absence of barriers that reduce the participation of diverse suppliers - · Educate vendors on "how to" do business with the University - Support diverse vendors seeking to do business with the University in the areas of goods, services, construction, and other areas of procurement - Encourage participation of qualified diverse vendors by directing them to agencies that can benefit from their product or service - Provide resources for diverse vendors - Sponsor events to assist diverse vendors in becoming active, responsible, and responsive participants in the University's purchasing opportunities
+- To ensure the absence of barriers that reduce their participation. - Educate vendors on "how to" do business with the University. - Support diverse and Kentucky located vendors seeking to do business with the University in the areas of goods, services, construction, and other areas of procurement.

+- Encourage participation of qualified diverse and Kentucky located vendors by directing them to agencies that can benefit from their product or service. - Provide resources for diverse and Kentucky located vendors. - Sponsor events to assist diverse and Kentucky located vendors in becoming active, responsible, and responsive participants in the University's purchasing opportunities.

-For additional information regarding how diverse suppliers may participate in this Request for Proposal, submit any questions to the Purchasing Officer as indicated in Section 3.2 by the Deadline for Written Questions date.
+For additional information regarding how diverse and Kentucky located suppliers may participate in this Request for Proposal, submit any questions to the Procurement Officer as indicated in Section 3.2 by the Deadline for Written Questions date.